dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/thwartski_README.txt

 Just save your config files and change classes to reset the system with your new changes.

 Each config has the sections that contain customization options marked with: **EDIT ME!**

+[If you've never edited a .cfg file before, you'll have to tell your operating system that you want to use Notepad to open it.]

 1. Use thwartski_wepswapper.cfg to rebind the two-button weaponswap keys.